DimitriCapetz/arista-nsx/README.md

 These scripts are written in python 3 (3.6 to be exact) and I haven't done any checking for backwards compatibility.
 They are designed to be ran off-box and not directly on the Arista switches.

-Install python dependencies by running 'pip install -r /path/to/requirements.txt'
+Install python dependencies by running...

+'''
+pip install -r /path/to/requirements.txt
+'''

 These scripts are fairly generalized so should be backwards and forwards compatible with various version of NSX, EOS and CVP.
 But for the record, I used...